-Reading Assignments: Reading assignments must be completed prior to class or the student will not be prepared to participate in discussions.
-Lectures are prepared on the assumption and expectation that the student has read the assigned material.
+Reading assignments must be completed prior Reading Assignments: to class or the student will not be prepared to participate in discussions.
+Lectures are prepared on the assumption and expectation that the student has read the assigned material

-Grading will be as follows:
+Gradin will be as follows:

-A > 90% Outstanding scholarship and intellectual initiative.
-80% C > 70% Average grade indicating a competent grasp of course.
-Inferior work of the lowest passing grade.
-F < 60% Failed to grasp even minimum subject matter.
-I = Did not complete small portion of work.
+- A > 90% Outstanding scholarship and intellectual initiative. - a > 809 Superior work done in a consistent intellectual manner. - C > 70% Average grade indicating a competent grasp of course.
+D > 60% Inferior work of the lowest passing grade. - F < 60% Failed to grasp even minimum subject matter. - Did not complete small portion of work.